drhsqlite/fossil-mirror/www/blockchain.md

     vs. “block chain” distinction in more detail.

-    These signatures prevent modification of the face value of each transation (Type 1 fraud) by ensuring that only the one signing a new block has the private signing key that could change an issued block after the fact.
+    These signatures prevent modification of the face value of each transaction (Type 1 fraud) by ensuring that only the one signing a new block has the private signing key that could change an issued block after the fact.